About Wellness House

 - Disease Prevention | Alissa Underhill | FYEP 101 Section 27 | TR 11:50-1:35

-Below are a few examples of residential programs that have occurred on the topic of wellness in the past!
-If you have an idea for a wing or hall program, contact your Resident Assistant to see about planning it!
+Below are a few examples of Learning Community programs that have occurred on the topic of wellness in the past!
+If you have an idea for a program, contact your Resident Assistant or Community Advocate to see about planning it!

 - Friday faculty lunches on topics related to holistic wellness, including physical wellness, nutrition, fitness, stress management and mental health, mindfulness, and more!